Axel2293/Obsidian-Notes/C/Advanced Udemy Course/Auto Variables.md

 These are local variables, overall.

 # Storage classes
-Used to describe the features of a varible/function
+Used to describe the features of a variable/function
-- Include the scope, visibility and life-time
+- Include the scope, visibility, and lifetime
 - help us to trace the existence of a particular variable during the runtime of a program.
 ##### Life-time of a variable
 Is the time period during which a variable exists in computer memory